 When you do not get enough sleep every night, at least 7 to 8 hours, it takes a huge hit on your immune system.
 This could make you more receptive to getting sick, so make sure you’re getting enough ZZZ's.

-If you are already sick, make sure your are getting more sleep than normal.
+If you are already sick, make sure you are getting more sleep than normal.
 Every time I’ve been sick, the longer I went without getting an adequate amount of sleep, the longer it took me to fight the sickness.
 Rest up and you will start to feel better.
+So make sure you are maintaining a healthy sleep time each and every night.

 When in Doubt, Go to the doctor

-Lastly, if you know you’re not well don't be afraid to to the doctor.
+Lastly, if you know you’re not well, don't be afraid of the doctor.
 If you are saying you don't have time for the doctor because of your job, I get it.
-It is so easy to put your health off for the sake of work.
+It is so easy to put your health off for the sake of a busy work schedule.
 But it is so much better to get a diagnosis of the problem to give yourself some peace of mind knowing what the problem is.

 I recently had a sinus infection that turned into the flu.
 I did not go to the doctor for either and had to rest up and I started feeling much better.
 A couple of weeks later, I noticed that I was getting a sinus infection again.